rcbellamy/ParallelRegression/docs_source/ParallelRegression.rst

    Creates a termSet( ) instance.

    :param dict terms: Dictionary in which each term is represented by a key for which the value is a sequence of forms in which the term might occur.
-Ex: {'X': ['X', 'ln(X)']}
-   :param Iterable dterms: Iterable of dummy terms that only occur in one form.
+Ex: {'X': ['X', 'ln(X)']}.
+Entries for which the value is a single string, e.g. {'d': 'd'},  will be treated as dummy terms.
+To avoid this when a term has only one form, enclose the string in a list, e.g. {'X': ['X']}.
    :param string T: String identifying a single term that represents time/trend.

 .. method:: termSet.__init__( formulas )